 Between the front hall and the garage is the mudroom.
 We wanted a large area we could use as a drop zone for all the kids clothes and boots, and hide it all away behind the pocket door.
-For now it functions well with hooks I hung up, but we would love to build a bench and add some cubbies.
-And we also need to paint the trim.
+I built some benches out of furniture I had around the house, painted some apple crates for shoes, and hung hooks and baskets on the wall.

 Going through a pocket door from the mudroom is the front hall.
 The front door is mainly used for guests to enter.
 All that’s left to do in the front hall is paint the trim and doors, and I’d also like to find a way to add a little bit of color.